ZipengZhu/ZipengZhu.github.io/index.md

 My academic credentials include a Bachelor’s degree in Journalism from Shenzhen University, where I was recognized as an outstanding graduate and received **the highest special scholarship (ranked 1st in the university).** I also had the privilege of being named one of the Guangdong Province University Students of the Year and was awarded the **"2022 Annual Outstanding Student Award"** in the Chinese Academy of Social Sciences database, "China Journalism and Communication Yearbook (2023)".

-I am always eager to connect with fellow scholars, researchers, and professionals who share my passion for media, communication, and technology.
+I am always eager to connect with fellow scholars and professionals who share my passion for media, communication, and technology.
 If you're interested in collaborating or simply wish to exchange ideas, please feel free to reach out to me at **zzpeng0216 [at] foxmail.com**.

 ---